Ignalina/shredder/README.md

 # shredder
 shredds Fixed column file to avro/kafka .
 Implementation uses Avro schema and multicore
-Speed around 220mb/sec per Core. where 4 core  fills 1000meg/s bandwith to Kafka
+Speed around 220mb/sec per Core using 4 core on a 1Gb/s kafka connection

 Notes:
 * Currently avro deserializing dislikes the data in kafka :) When this is fixed we have a 1.0 version :)